 Start your salad dressing adventure with this honey mustard vinaigrette recipe!
 You won’t be sorry.
-And don’t worry, I have lots more recipes for you to try.
-Check out my complete list of my vinaigrettes, salad dressings, and salad toppers.
+And don’t worry, I have lots more recipes for you to try so be sure to check out my list of easy salad dressing recipes.

 For the specifics (measurements, nutrition information, etc.), scroll on down to the recipe card.

 - Olive Oil: Choose a good quality olive oil for vinaigrettes since it’s a pretty major component.
 Did you know that olive oil has healthy benefits?
 It’s high in monounsaturated fats (the good kind of fat), and contains antioxidants and anti-inflammatory compounds.
 No soybean oil here.